 The skills learned in this course will help you select a career path and be selected for a job where you can really make a difference.

 Examples of careers obtained by our past graduates include: wastewater/potable water treatment plant operators, wastewater collection technicians, water distribution technicians, industrial maintenance mechanics, stormwater management technicians, solid waste drivers, parks technicians, utility locators and tree trimmers.
 This is only a short list of job titles that our previous student have filled.

-Upon completion of this program, you will receive a Certificate of Completion from Pinellas Technical College, as well as, several industry certifications.
+Upon completion of this program, you will receive a Certificate of Completion from Pinellas Technical College, as well as, several industry certifications such as OSHA 10-hour Card (in the construction industry, FDOT Maintenance of Traffic (Intermediate level), FEMA IS 700, 800, 100, 200, CPR/AED/Basic First Aid, and Pinellas County Landscape Best Management Practices.

 Cadets will visit up to five public works facilities as field trips. [this may be limited based on the COVID-19 pandemic and our partners availability and policies] This provides an opportunity for the Cadets to further explore careers in public works and to network with current professionals.
 Examples of field trips include: South Cross Bayou Advanced Wastewater Treatment Facility, Pinellas County Waste-to-Energy Plant and the City of Pinellas Park’s Public Works Operations Facility.

 The admission process includes an interview, career counseling and orientation.
 Prospective students must be 18 years of age or older, hold a valid driver’s license and have a high school diploma or GED (from a school recognized by Pinellas Technical College_.

 This program is provided through Pinellas Technical College and is accredited through the Council on Occupational Education.
 Classes for the Cadet program are held at Pinellas Technical College – St. Petersburg Campus.

-Financial Aid is available through several sources.
+Financial Aid and Resources is available through several sources.
 Make an appointment with the Instructor to discuss Public Works program and any funding needs you may have.